yLong765/Unity-Framework/README.md

 # Unity-Framework
-This Framework helps you to rapidly develop the UI Update add the message mechanism
+This Framework helps you to rapidly develop the UI， Update add the message mechanism